ahmedfathy-m/QuickSheet/README.md

 - `shadowStyle`: Determines the shadow style of the pop-up.
 Set to `.standard` to use the default configuration or create your own `QuickSheetOptions.ShadowStyle` constant as follows
 ```
 let shadowStyle = QuickSheetOptions.ShadowStyle(shadowRadius: 10.0,
                                                 shadowColor: .black,
                                                 shadowOpacity: 0.25)
 ```

-## Example
+## Demo
+- You can view the QuickSheet demo [here](https://www.youtube.com/watch?v=ejKw6xm64LA)

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+- To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation